 Businesses need to evolve to cater to the ever-evolving digitally savvy customers.
 Sensing an opportunity in this environment, Rupa Ganatra along with her business partner, Simon Berger, launched Millennial 20/20, an event series focused on this aspect of business.
-After holding the first series in London in April this year, she brought it to Singapore this September.
-She will be taking it to New York early next year and then again to London.
+After holding the first series in London in April this year, she brought it to Singapore this September before heading to New York early next year and then to London.

 Ganatra is no newcomer to business, having graduated in economics from the University of Manchester and then worked at RBC Capital Markets.
 By 29, she was the Head of Middle East for Derivatives.
 After that, the entrepreneurial bug bit her and she launched and invested in several businesses.
 She was named one of Management Today and The Sunday Times 35 under 35 Women in the UK in 2014.